-All Kobelt spring applied / air released actuators can be supplied with manual release screws.
-The release screw permits manual release of the brake in the event that fluid pressure is lost or not available.
+The Kobelt 5023-SA spring applied / air released caliper brake can be equipped with a manual release kit, part number 6230-RLKIT.
+The release kit permits manual release of the brake in the event that fluid pressure is lost or not available.
 To manually release the brakes;

-1. Ensure that the fluid supply line is open to tank or atmosphere to permit the piston to displace the fluid from the actuator.

-2. Screw in the manual release bolt clockwise to open the brake shoes.
+- Ensure that the fluid supply line is open to tank or atmosphere to permit the piston to displace the fluid from the actuator. - Screw in the manual release bolt clockwise to open the brake shoes.
 If the brake is equipped with two actuators the release screws must be advanced in equal increments of one turn at a time.